wurli/tidyverse-dev-bot/news-files/ggplot2.md

 ggproto.
 Facets are now extendable in the same manner as geoms and stats, as described in `vignette("extending-ggplot2")`.

-We have also added the following new fatures.
+We have also added the following new features.

 * `facet_grid()` and `facet_wrap()` now allow expressions in their faceting formulas (@DanRuderman, #1596).